 While you're mastering the basics, you can still learn a lot about opera without singing it.
 Watch as many operatic performances as you can, on DVD or in person.
-Doing so will give you a good feel for how operas are structured, how they flow, and how they sound when performed well.
+Doing so will give you a good feel for how operas are structured, how they flow, how perfect harmony is achieved, and how they sound when performed well.

 You can also start identifying opera singers whose vocal style you prefer and would like to imitate.
 Defining your style gives you an excellent opportunity to discover what roles and parts speak to you most and what you'd like to learn when you start opera singing.